ul3m8/blog/content/statement/Skycoin Distribution Plan.jp.md

 enables that amount to be distributed.

-The locked Skycoin are allocated for expansion of the Skywire Network via targeted network subsidies and for bounties for platform development.
+The locked Skycoin are allocated for expansion of the Skywire Network via targeted network subsidies and .for bounties for platform development.